WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment1.md

 	>
 	> I've got my app right here.
 Let's go and launch this app
 	>
-	> **Note:** Make sure the port where the application will run is the 81, otherwise you will get an error when using Facebook login service.
+	> **Note:** Make sure the port where the application will run is number 81, otherwise you will get an error when using Facebook login service.
 	>
 	>To check this, open Web project's properties and verify that **Use Local IIS Web Server** is selected and it has this value: _http://127.0.0.1:81/_

 1. Log in to the application using Facebook.
 Provide your credentials.

-	> **Speaking Point**: You can see at the top there not only do I have the ability to log in via regular ASP.NET membership, but I've got a number of additional social identity providers like a Microsoft account, Twitter or Facebook.
+	> **Speaking Point**: You can see at the top that not only do I have the ability to log in via regular ASP.NET membership, but I've got a number of additional social identity providers like a Microsoft account, Twitter or Facebook.
 	>
 	> I'm going to log in via Facebook, and this is all built into the ASP.NET 4.5 API.